TheImagingSource/tiscamera/doc/pages/tutorial.rst

 Configuration
 =============

-The configuration of tiscamera is done with ``cmake``.
-It allows the (de)activation of entire sections.
+tiscamera is configured using ``cmake`` which allows the (de)activation of entire sections of code.
-To configure the project call `cmake` from the build directory.
+To configure the project, call `cmake` from the build directory.

-For an overview of available cmake options, see :any:`configuring`
+For an overview of available cmake options, see :any:`configuring`.

-To interactively change options use the program ``cmake-gui``.
+To interactively change options, use the program ``cmake-gui``.
-Under debian/ubuntu it can be installed with ``sudo apt install cmake-qt-gui``
+Under Debian/Ubuntu, it can be installed with ``sudo apt install cmake-qt-gui``.

 Compilation